WojciechMatuszewski/programming-notes/aws/aws-stuff.md

 * you can specify **custom number of retires** as well as **time spent retrying**.

 - when an **event is sent to rule DLQ**, the message is **annotated with additional info**.
 This should help you with debuging.
 Also remember to **always have a dlq per rule**.

+* remember that the **DLQ takes care of the EventBridge communication with other services**.
+The **EventBridge does not care if eg. your lambda function throws an error or not**.
+If that's the case, **you will sometimes need two DLQs - one for EB, one for the target itself**.

 #### Schema Registry